-COMPARE function in SAS lets you compare two character values and with optionally available modifiers, you’ll be able to ignore case and truncate a longer value to the length of a shorter value before making the comparison.
+COMPARE function in SAS lets you compare two-character values.
+With optionally available modifiers, you’ll be able to ignore cases and truncate a longer value to the length of a shorter value before making the comparison.

-To demonstrate the COMPARE function, suppose you need to verify analysis codes that
+To demonstrate the COMPARE function, suppose you must verify analysis codes that begin with C450.

 One downside is that a few of the data could have the C in lowercase.

-You additionally need to match codes that begin with C450 and are followed by a period and, optionally, further digits, resembling C450.100.
+You need to match codes that begin with C450 and are followed by a period and, optionally, further digits resembling C450.100.

 While this can be a comparatively simple activity using typical DATA step programming, you’ll be able to accomplish the comparison in a single statement using the COMPARE function.

 Take a look at the following program:

 data test1; input code $10.; datalines; V450 c450 c450.100 C900 ; run; data test; set test1; compareValue=compare(code,'C450','i:'); if compare(code,'C450','i:') eq 0 then Match = 'Yes'; else Match = 'No'; run;

 - The first two arguments of the COMPARE function are the two character values you